scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/scenarios.rst

 .. image:: ../images/demand-wcu.png
     :alt: Demand WCU

 This graph shows Write Capacity Units (WCUs) over time.
-To convert this to operations per second, we know that 1 WCU = 1 write per second, so assuming the writes are ≤ 1 KB:
+To convert this to ops/sec, we know that 1 WCU = 1 write per second, so assuming the writes are ≤ 1 KB:

 * At the peak we can observe ~12,000 writes/sec.
 * In quieter periods it’s ~1,000 writes/sec.